makinteract/baby-prompts/README.md

 ## Usage

 > Note
-> For the following tutorials I will use the following function print out the results
+> For the following tutorials I will use the following function to print out the results

 ```js
 function printOutText({ output_text }) {